 Tamara Brandstätter, BA is working as a junior researcher at the Institute for Advanced Studies (IHS Wien), where she is a member of the research group "Techno-Science & Societal Transformation" with the focus on Responsible Research and Innovation (RRI) with a main focus on science communication and partizipation as well as technological transformation and its meaning for the labour market, employment as well as social policies.

-She is studying the master study of Sociology with the emphasis – labour, organization and science communication – which she will have finished in June this year with a MA.
+She is studying the master study of Sociology with the emphasis – labour, organization and science communication.
 She got expertise in labour and organization theories, organizational and project management as well as methodological knowledge in science communication.

 From 2016-2017 she had been a research assistant of the department of economic sociology at the University of Vienna.
 She worked for the european funded project - „Cultural Pathways to Economic Self-sufficiency and Entrepreneurship“ (CUPESSE), funded by the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement No 613257, where she was responsible for qualitative intergenerational interviews with young adults, there parents and grandparents in Austria.
 She also worked in the austrian projekt – JUSAW – Young and in search of labour in Vienna („Jung und auf der Suche nach Arbeit in Wien“), which is funded by the FFG and the BMASK.
 She has been responsible for the analyses of qualitative interviews with unemployed young Viennese.
 At Viennese job center she also pretested a motivation- and strategy video which will send to unemployed young adults.